techsoft3d/ts3d-hc-textbox/README.md

 ## Adding a Title Bar or other content to the Text Box.
 During creation of a new markup element you can add an extra "div" element to the markup that will be displayed alongside the standard textbox.
 This could be a title bar or other UI elements.
 Its only requirements is that it needs a fixed with and height so that the textbox can take it into account in a hit-test.
 For an example of how to add a title-bar, please see the code in the dev/public/js/app/TextBoxTitleBar.js of the project.

-## Customizing the TextBox Markup via subclassing
+## Customizing the TextBox Markup via Subclassing
 You can also subsclass from TextBoxMarkupItem to completely change the default behavior.
 For an example, see the code in the dev/public/js/app/CustomTextBoxMarkupItem.js of the project, which changes the textbox to be resizable with a default size.
-To use this class simply instantiate your subclassed code in the 'setCreateMarkupItemCallback' of the operator or create the markup manually as shown above.
+To use your new class simply instantiate it in the 'setCreateMarkupItemCallback' of the operator or create the markup manually as explained above.

+## Collaboration Support
+Via a plugin to the [Collaboration Library](https://github.com/techsoft3d/ts3d-hc-collabServer), the textbox markup is fully supported in a collaborative environment as demonstrated in the [HOOPS Communicator 3D Sandbox](https://3dsandbox.techsoft3d.com).
+This plugin is included in the collborator library project and can be found in the dev/public/js/collabPlugins folder.
+Please see the documentation of the collaboration library for more information on how to use the plugin (coming soon).

+## Disclaimer
+**This library is not an officially supported part of HOOPS Communicator and provided as-is.**

 ## Acknowledgments